xDefyy/xDefyy/README.md

 👨‍💻 &nbsp;I am Currently Working at Minsait in Lleida as Backend Developer.\
 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Information Technology at Ilerna.\
+🎓 &nbsp;I'm currently studying Software Development and Information Technology at Ilerna.\
 🌱 &nbsp;I'm on track for learning more about Web3, Blockchain/Crypto and Machine Learning.\
 ✍️ &nbsp;In my free time, I pursue Clothing Brand and Beatamaking as hobbies/side hustles.\
 ✉️ &nbsp;You can shoot me an email at kadermayora@gmail.com!
 I'll try to respond as soon as possible.\